jsotiro/docker-multiscan/README.md

 where image name can include the image tag eg my/image:7.0.1 If you don't specify tag latest will be assumed, and the image name will be reported as my/image:latest

+Please note that the first run, anchore-inline will take a longer time than usual as the script pulls a 6+ GB docker image.

-dmscan will display statistics and create a spreadsheet report under the output subdirectory (which it will create if it does not exist).
+dmscan will display statistics and create a **spreadsheet report under the output subdirectory** (which it will create if it does not exist).
 The spreadhseet name will contain a timestamp so that you have all the scan results, rather than overwriting them.

 Normally dmscan suprsesses the output of each scanner.
 If you want to see detailed output run it as
 ```